-Harvey Whitehill (1837-1906) – A miner and lawman, Whitehill was born in Ohio on September 2, 1837 but by 1859, he was in Leadville, Colorado and was one of the first discoverers of gold in California Gulch.
-By 1860, he had taken some $15,000 in ore out of his claim and the following year, moved to New Mexico.
-He worked as a freighter and a miner and by 1870 had settled in Silver City.
+There, he worked as a freighter and a miner and by 1870 had settled in Silver City.
 He built one of the first houses in town and mined for silver for a number of years.
-Somewhere along the line, he married a woman named Harriet Stevens, and the couple would eventually have ten children.
+Somewhere along the line, he married a woman named Harriet Stevens, and the couple would eventually have nine children.

-In 1874 he was elected Grant County Sheriff.
+In 1874 he was elected Grant County Sheriff, at a time when the town and the area were extremely wild.
 One of his first “claims to fame” was Billy the Kid’s first arrest.
-When Billy, known as Henry McCarty at the time, was just 15 years-old, Whitehill arrested him for stealing several pounds of butter, but after Billy apologized and promised never break the law again and Whitehill, who had really only arrested the boy in order to ”scare him straight,” released him.
+When Billy, known as Henry McCarty at the time, was just 15 years-old, Whitehill arrested him for stealing several pounds of chee4se, but after Billy apologized and promised never break the law again, Whitehill, who had really only arrested the boy in order to ”scare him straight,” released him.
 But Whitehill’s tactics didn’t work, as he arrested the “Kid” again in September on a charge of stealing clothing from a local Chinese laundry.
-However, the young boy wasn’t placed in a cell and escaped the next day.
+However, the young man wasn’t placed in a cell and escaped the next day.